defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 ## Upstream/downstream connected components

 The idea of restructuring the applications came after inheriting the first Actor based system written in Akka.
-The structure of actor systems follows a hierarchical design with supervisors, "managers" and other nodes that follow through to the lowest leaf level.
+The structure of actor systems follows a hierarchical design which consists of supervisors, "managers" and other nodes that follow through to the lowest leaf level.
 Unfortunately by design, nothing was stopping the development of creating an untangled web of communications that spawn in any sort of direction.
 The Actors could communicate upstream, downstream, in the same level, or to the other levels of totally different topological spaces.

 In order to figure out what sort of lifecycle and any subsequent invocations of dependent processes one particular message is responsible for, the whole graph of connections had to be recreated in the brain.
 Every day the process repeated itself, as our brains are not designed to store that kind of information well.